-President Nazarbayev's victory in 2015 presidential election extends his rule by five years but does not resolve the succession issue.
-Nazarbayev's death or incapacitation is likely to result in intra-elite struggle for power, increasing expropriation and contract frustration risks.
-The positive influence of oil price stabilisation on Kazakhstan's hydrocarbon-dependent economy mitigates the negative impact of economic slowdown in Russia, one of Kazakhstan's key trade partners.
-Endemic corruption in state institutions and weak legal protection complicate business activity.
-Declining living standards increase the likelihood of economically motivated protests and strikes, which the government is likely to contain and suppress using force.
-Radicalisation of some segments of populationpresents a low-level terrorism threat mainly targeting law enforcement and the military, as demonstrated by attacks in Aktobe in June 2016.
+President Nazarbayev's victory in the 2015 election extends his rule by five years but does not resolve the succession issue.
+Nazarbayev's death or incapacitation is likely to result in an intra-elite struggle for power, increasing expropriation and contract frustration risks.
+The positive influence of oil price stabilisation on Kazakhstan's hydrocarbon-dependent economy mitigates the negative impact of the economic slowdown in Kazakhstan's key trade partner Russia.
+Authorities have made progress in curbing corruption in state institutions, but it remains a systemic problem.
+Declining living standards increase the likelihood of economically motivated protests and strikes, which the government is likely to suppress using force.
+Radicalisation of some segments of population presents alow-level terrorism threat targeting law enforcement and the military, as demonstrated by attacks in Aktobe in June 2016.

 The government has been emphasising infrastructure improvement with focus on road and railway construction to maximise Kazakhstan's transit potential.
-President Nursultan Nazarbayev is keen to attract foreign investment, which is vital for his economic development plans that centre on economic diversification and industrial modernisation.
+President Nursultan Nazarbayev is keen to attract foreign investment, which is vital for his economic development plans.
 Recently strengthened anti-corruption measures are unlikely to mitigate high-level bribery, which is widespread across state institutions.
-Planned introduction of special courts for foreign investors with participation of international legal experts is likely to increase the transparency and predictability of Kazakh judiciary.
+The opening of the Astana International Financial Centre in January 2018 includes a special court based on British law, staffed by foreign judges and intended for foreign investors, which is likely to increase the transparency and predictability of the judiciary.

 Terrorism risks in Kazakhstan stem mainly from growing radicalisation of youth, which the government has not been able to address despite employing a range of anti-terrorism measures, including increased criminalisation of participation in and recruitment for terrorist organisations as well as de-radicalisation initiatives.
 Homegrown militants tend to lack capabilities but they are more likely to target police, security service and state institutions rather than critical energy infrastructure, which is typically well protected.
 Kazakhstan's denominational landscape is rapidly changing with conservative forms of Islam becoming more widespread in impoverished southern and oil-rich western regions.

-Kazakhstan enjoys friendly relations with all neighbouring states, which are cemented through bilateral agreements (such as the treaty on good neighbourliness signed with Russia and strategic partnership agreement achieved with Uzbekistan in 2013) as well as membership of regional intergovernmental organisations (Collective Security Treaty Organization and the Shanghai Cooperation Organization).
+Kazakhstan enjoys friendly relations with all neighbouring states, which are cemented through bilateral agreements (such as the treaty on good neighbourliness signed with Russia and strategic partnership agreement achieved with Uzbekistan in 2013) as well as membership in regional intergovernmental organisations (Collective Security Treaty Organization and the Shanghai Cooperation Organization).
 This makes an inter-state war very unlikely.
-Similarly, the lack of agreement between the five littoral states over the legal status of the Caspian Sea is unlikely to embroil Kazakhstan in a maritime dispute.
+The signing of the Convention on the Legal Status of the Caspian Sea on 12 August 2018 makes a maritime conflict with other littoral states (Azerbaijan, Iran, Russia and Turkmenistan) less likely.
 This risk is further mitigated by Kazakhstan's maritime border delimitation agreements with Azerbaijan, Russia and Turkmenistan.

 The sustained low oil price environment has had a negative impact on Kazakhstan's largely oil-dependent economy, exacerbating socio-economic disparities and increasing likelihood of anti-government protests, as demonstrated by unprecedented rallies against land privatisation in April-May 2016.
 Although the authorities have thus far been careful in resorting to force to suppress the dissent, any incident of police brutality could potentially trigger outbreak of violence.
 Unresolved succession issue also implies that Nazarbayev's death or incapacitation is likely to increase risk of mass civil unrest, especially in oil-rich western (Aktobe, Mangystau) and impoverished southern (South Kazakhstan, Zhambyl) provinces.